punxaphil/maxi-media-player/README.md

       - radio_browser # Hide any radio stations from radio_browser (since their media_content_id contains this string)
     hideTitleForThumbnailIcons: true # default is false.
 Only makes a difference if itemsPerRow > 1.
 Will hide title for thumbnail artworks.
     iconBorder: 1px solid white # default is none.
 Use this to add a border to favorites icons.
+    iconMarginPercentage: 2 # default is 1.
+Percentage of margin around the icon button.
     iconPadding: 0.25 # default is 0.75.
 Unit is 'rem'.
 Use this to change the padding around favorites icon artwork.
     iconTitleBackgroundColor: blue # default is card background with opacity.
 Use this to change the background color of favorites icon titles.
     iconTitleColor: red # default is theme text color.
 Use this to change the color of favorites icon titles.